Education Counts

 • they feel a sense of unique collective solidarity.

 Where possible, ethnicity data is presented as a multiple response.
 Multiple response works by considering each ethnicity a person affiliates with as one data entry.
-For example, the data relating to an individual who affiliates as both Māori and Pasifika will be included in both categories.
+For example, the data relating to an individual who affiliates as both Māori and Pacific will be included in both categories.
 They are, however, included only once in the total.
 This approach is easily undertaken when data is collected in a disaggregate fashion.
+The rolls in the (New) Schools Directory are multiple response.

-However, ECE and school rolls are based on prioritised ethnicity.
+The school rolls in the (Deprecated) Schools Directory are prioritised.
 Prioritisation of ethnicity is when people are allocated to one of the ethnicities they have recorded that they affiliate with.
-This usually occurs when data are collected manually and/or aggregate data returns are collected centrally.
 This allocation is performed using a predetermined order of ethnic groups.
-Where ethnicity is prioritised it is in the order of Māori, Pasifika, Asian, MELAA (Middle Eastern, Latin American, and African), other groups except European/Pākehā, and European/Pākehā.
+In the Schools Directory API ethnicity is prioritised in the order of Māori, Pacific, Asian, MELAA (Middle Eastern, Latin American and African) other groups except European/Pākehā, and European/Pākehā.

-European/Pākehā refers to people who affiliate as New Zealand European, Other European or European (not further defined).
-For example this includes, but is not limited to, people who consider themselves as Australian (not including Australian Aborigines), British and Irish, American, Spanish, and Ukrainian.
+European/Pākehā (labelled as European in both APIs) refers to people who affiliate as New Zealand European, Other European or European (not further defined).
+For example, this includes, but is not limited to, people who consider themselves as Australian (not including Australian Aborigines), British and Irish, American, Spanish, and Ukrainian.

 Directories